Accidentally Touching the Heart of the Drawer, Painter, Installation Maker, (etc.).

-Larry Poons’ now famous observation that making art work and paying the rent with it does not mean the work is any good, it just means you paid the rent – this is a viewpoint to live by.
+Larry Poons popular observation that making work and paying the rent with it does not mean the work is any good, it just means you paid the rent, is a view an artist can live by.

-This is the gulf to which I refer.
-To identify it is to negate it.
+To identify the tempest is to negate it.
 It is or it is not.
 You are it or you are not.
 You are making art or you are not.
 You are one with the place or you are not.
 Those who have truly arrived do not even know they are there.

 If the maker is not one with their creative process the work fails.
 We see this often – if we do not see it as makers – we are lying to ourselves and others.
 There is work that entertains the viewer and there is work that enriches the vision of the viewer.

-We are surrounded by an increasingly worthless pile of sculpture, painting, video, installation, etc. It is the difference between an education based in primary experience and pretending to make things that look like art for an uneducated populace.
+We are surrounded by an increasingly worthless pile of sculpture, painting, video, installation, etc. It is the difference between working with primary experience or pretending to make things that look like art for an uneducated populace.